-This innovative use of LED-UV drying technology was developed through the joint efforts of Siegwerk Switzerland AG with Phoseon Technology (USA) and the Gallus Group (Switzerland) along with its development and production site in Langgöns, Germany.
+This use of LED-UV drying technology was developed through the joint efforts of Siegwerk Switzerland AG, Phoseon Technology and the Gallus Group, along with its development and production site in Langgöns, Germany.

 “The application of this UV-LED drying system which has been successfully implemented with our partners shows that sustainability and innovation can go very well together,” Stefan Heiniger, vice president research and development at the Gallus Group, said.